danish-119/School-Management-System/README.md

 5. **Financial Analysis**: Modules to calculate and analyze financial aspects, such as total salary expenses for faculty and staff, and revenue generated from student fees.

-6. **Data Management**: Utilization of either binary file handling or MySQL database management system for efficient storage, retrieval, and manipulation of information.
+6. **Data Management**: Utilization of MySQL database management system for efficient storage, retrieval, and manipulation of information.

 ## Future Enhancements